Joël Stalter

 Joël Stalter (born 8 July 1992) is a French professional golfer.

 Stalter played college golf at the University of California, Berkeley where he was a two-time All-American and won five tournaments.
 He represented Europe in the 2013 Palmer Cup.

+Professional career

 Stalter turned professional after graduating in 2014 and began playing on the Challenge Tour.
 He earned his first victory at the 2016 Swedish Challenge.
 Stalter finished 16th in the Challenge Tour Road to Oman to earn a place on the European Tour for 2017.

 In July 2020, Stalter won the Euram Bank Open.
 This was a dual-ranking event and gave him his first victory on the European Tour.